leonawicz/tabr/README.md

 still forcing some sense of interpretable, organized structure.
 For long and complex music, it can require some effort and practice to ensure your approach to transcription in your R code is not opaque.

-## Why LilyPond for transcription?

-LilyPond is an exceptional sheet music engraving program.

-  - It produces professional, high quality output.
-  - It is open source.
-  - It offers a command line access point for a programmatic approach to music notation.
-  - It is developed and utilized by a large community.
-  - Most GUI-based applications are WYSIWYG and force a greater limitation on what you can do and what it will look like after you do it.

 ## References and resources